oleon12/mito_uce/README.md

 ```
 ## 2. Mapping reference

 Now you will run the script <b>map_all_ref.slurm</b>.
 This script maps paired-end reads (FASTQ) to a reference genome using BWA‑MEM, sorts the resulting BAM file, and filters to keep only mapped reads.
-This script uses the <b>fastq.gz</b> files and also a text file named <b>sample_list.txt</b>.
-This text file is in the <b>CONFS</b> folder, and it is basically the match fastq.gz file for each species.
+This script uses the <b>fastq.gz</b> files and also a text file named [<b>sample_list.txt</b>](https://github.com/oleon12/mito_uce/blob/main/CONFS/sample_list.txt).
+This text file is in the <b>CONFS</b> folder and contains the match fastq.gz file for each species.
 You need to create it and save it in the specific folder.

-Example of <b>sample_list.txt</b> (be aware that the path to the fastq.gz file must be included):
+Example of [<b>sample_list.txt</b>](https://github.com/oleon12/mito_uce/blob/main/CONFS/sample_list.txt) (be aware that the path to the fastq.gz file must be included):

 ```
 S_angeli_AMNH_214197 raw_data/UCE/CBT03_L0074_R1.fastq.gz raw_data/UCE/CBT03_L0074_R2.fastq.gz